cityofaustin/Residential-Permitting/_projects/deck.md

 ### What is the review process?

-#### 1. A set of reviewers will have 21 days to look through your application and either approve it or attach comments
+#### 1. A set of reviewers will have 15 business days to look through your application and either approve it or attach comments

 You can check the status of your permit application on Austin Build + Connect.
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.